Chart Color Schemes

 Health performance in Lismore is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Lismore faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is low at approximately 47%, covering around 6,615 people (national average: 55.3%).
+Private health cover stands at approximately 47%, covering around 6,623 people, compared to the national average of 55.3%.

 Mental health issues affect 13.3% of residents, while asthma impacts 9.4%.
-About 59.8% report no medical ailments (Rest of NSW: 61.9%).
-Lismore has 19.1% seniors (2,672 people), lower than Rest of NSW's 22.9%.
-Senior health outcomes present challenges but perform better than the general population in health metrics.
+About 59.8% of residents report no medical ailments, slightly lower than the Rest of NSW's 61.9%.
+Lismore has 19.1%, or around 2,676 people aged 65 and over, compared to 22.9% in Rest of NSW.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in certain metrics.

 Frequently Asked Questions - Health